WoWAnalyzer/WoWAnalyzer/scripts/conduits/README.md

 ## Layout
 - `data` -- A folder with 3 json files with all the relevant information that needs to be cross-referenced because all needed information isn't in 1 file
 - `conduitSpells.js` -- Contains all the information regarding conduits that would normally go in a SPELLS folder.
+- `conduitSpellScaling.js` -- Contains the scaling effect of all the conduits.
+They are named with a _EFFECT_BY_RANK suffix to their key name in conduitSpells.js
 - `fullConduitInfo.json` -- Contains a LOT more information for each conduit than is displayed in the two output .js files.
 - `generateConduitInfo.js` -- The script that generates the above 3 files based off the 3 json files in the data folder.